 The investments under '#2 Other' may include cash and cash equivalents for liquidity purposes, derivatives for EPM, hedging, and investment purposes or investments in securities which may create exposure to multiple underlying issuers such as collective investment schemes or index positions.
-It may also include any securities where data to measure the environmental and/or social characteristics is not available, is not used to meet the environmental or social characteristics, or does not meet the environmental or social characteristics promoted by the Fund.
+It may also include any securities where data to measure the environmental and/or social characteristics is not available, is not used to meet the environmental or social characteristics promoted by the Fund.
 Except with regards to the Exclusions Policy, these do not have any minimum environmental or social safeguards.
 However, some minimum safeguards may still be considered to apply to the extent such holdings are aligned with one or more but not all of the Fund's environmental or social characteristics.